 The application form for a learner's permit

-- Luzern canton application form: Click here (in German)
+- Luzern canton information on applying for a licence (in German)

 Road awareness theory courses